 (5) Scope of Relief.
-Land Trust's rights under this paragraph apply equally in the event of either actual or threatened violations of the terms of this Easement.
-Owner agrees that Land Trust's remedies at law for any violation of the terms of this Easement are inadequate and that Land Trust shall be entitled to the injunctive relief described herein, both prohibitive and mandatory, in addition to such other relief to which Land Trust may be entitled, including specific performance of this Easement, without the necessity of proving either actual damages or the inadequacy of otherwise available legal remedies.
+Land Trust's rights under this paragraph apply equally in the event of either actual or threatened violations of this Easement.
+Owner agrees that Land Trust's remedies at law for any violation of this Easement are inadequate and that Land Trust shall be entitled to the injunctive relief described herein, both prohibitive and mandatory, in addition to such other relief to which Land Trust may be entitled, including specific performance of this Easement, without the necessity of proving either actual damages or the inadequacy of otherwise available legal remedies.
 Land Trust's remedies described in this paragraph shall be cumulative and in addition to all remedies now or hereafter existing at law or in equity.
 Land Trust's remedies are not intended to displace any other remedy available under this Easement, [state enabling act], or any other applicable law.
-Land Trust may take such other action as it reasonably deems necessary to insure compliance with the terms, conditions, covenants, and purposes of this Easement.
+Land Trust may take such other action as it reasonably deems necessary to insure compliance with this Easement.

 (6) Costs of Enforcement.
-All reasonable costs incurred by Land Trust in enforcing the terms of this Easement against Owner, including, without limitation, costs of suit and reasonable attorney fees, experts' fees and any costs of restoration necessitated by Owner's violation of the terms of this Easement shall be borne by Owner[; provided, however, that, if Owner ultimately prevails in a judicial enforcement action, Owner shall be entitled to reimbursement for costs of suit and reasonable attorney fees].
+All reasonable costs incurred by Land Trust in enforcing this Easement against Owner, including, without limitation, costs of suit and reasonable attorney fees, experts' fees and any costs of restoration necessitated by Owner's violation of this Easement shall be borne by Owner[; provided, however, that, if Owner ultimately prevails in a judicial enforcement action, Owner shall be entitled to reimbursement for costs of suit and reasonable attorney fees].